CurtisGreen/dallas-area-transit-alliance/_posts/august-2024-newsletter.md

 3. Call the office at [+1 (214) 670-3738](tel:2146703738) with your name, address, phone number and meeting method (teleconference or in-person)

  > As a reminder, the City of Dallas limits speakers to one public comment per month so please be aware of that.
 You can read the full policy on the [Dallas City Council website](https://dallascityhall.com/government/citysecretary/pages/ccrules.aspx).

-This is a sample script, but please change the script to get the overall message across.

-My name is XYZ, I reside at, and I am with the **“Dallas Area Transit Alliance”, also known as DATA**, I believe that

 [Add to your calendar here](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=NzVqdjJoMGxxMGYzZTMycnU4OHFtdjRoNnEgY19iODQxODVmYjBjNTc5OGJmYzhkOTI2YWM1MDEzZDRlZDFmZGJkMGMzZmI3OWE5NjA2ODZmYmI5MjUwMDM3NTk1QGc&tmsrc=c_b84185fb0c5798bfc8d926ac5013d4ed1fdbd0c3fb79a960686fbb9250037595%40group.calendar.google.com)